VCCE/VCC/docs/UserGuide.md

 The next dialog allows you to select the name of your "Start Menu" group in which the VCC shortcut will reside.
 This also determines the name given to your VCC shortcut.
-Unless you have more than one installation of VCC, I suggest this be left "as is".
+Unless you have more than one installation of VCC, we suggest this be left "as is".
 Click "Next" to continue.

 This dialog lets you select if you want a "Desktop Shortcut" or not.